mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 └── img_txt.csv
 ```

-img_txt.csv is the annotation file in the follow format
+img_txt.csv is the annotation file in the following format
 ```text
 dir,text
 img1.jpg,a cartoon character with a potted plant on his head